AndrewJBateman/angular-material-portfolio/README.md

 * **Contact:** Working.
 Simple mat-form that user can fill in with name, email and comment.
 Input validation is included - Send button disabled if form incomplete/incorrect.
 The data is sent to the app Firestore backend and a success message is returned once sending is complete.
 Update this to send me an email with the message.

 * **Blog:** Working.
 User can only Read the blog posts if authorized.
 Otherwise I get email from Google firebase complaining - need to sort this out - guest login?.
 Posts are stored in the app Firebase DB and displayed on the Blog Posts page.
 Google Firebase auth service added so an authenticated user can log in to Create, Update and Delete posts.
 TODO: add cancel button to post dashboard & navigate back to blog list.
+It is not currently possible to Update the image in a post - consider adding this and using firestore photo sizing to get the right width to ehight ration (16:9).

 Note: I keep a backup copy of each post in the post-backups folder, in case the Firestore database goes down.